-The longer the security camera stays disconnected, the more vulnerable users are likely to feel about their home security.
+Everyone wants to stay on top of what goes on inside and outside their property, but, occasionally, internet security cameras go offline.
+The longer the security camera keeps going offline, the more vulnerable users are likely to feel about their home security.
 Not to mention, repeatedly being unable to view security cameras online is super frustrating.

 So, why do internet cameras disconnect, and what should you do about it?
 Find out below.